MayankSharma1007/spec-change-demo/specification.md

-# Version 2.0 - Specification (Updated)
+# Version 2.1 - Specification (Extended)

-- The system shall perform addition and subtraction of two numbers.
+- The system shall perform addition, subtraction, and multiplication of two numbers.
 - The system shall display the result with the operation label.